hoplon/hoplon-castra-template/README.md

 # hoplon-castra

-A Leiningen template for creating new Hoplon projects with Castra.
+A Leiningen template for creating new Hoplon projects with Castra and deploying them to Heroku.

 ## Usage